Strategy, Legal & Operations

 Most accountants (63%) say clients prefer to use apps, email and other virtual channels over speaking to accountants, according to the Sage research.

-And the survey showed that 99% of all accountants use some form of digital accounting.
+And the survey showed that 99% of all accountants use some form of digital accounting, including accounting software for accountants.

 So, it would seem at first glance that this is a profession correctly aligned for the way the business world is moving to digital ways of working—both now and in the future.